VU-IVM/Learning_Python/README.md

 Next, open the terminal and create a new conda environment.
 The environment_local.yml (likely) contains the packages that you will need for all the tutorials and practicums that you will do during your studies.
 After you installed Miniconda, download this yml file, move to the directory where you downloaded the yml (use the command 'cd' for this), and type the following in you terminal
 `conda env create -f environment_local.yml`.

-We have named the environment 'hydrology'.
+We have named the environment 'hydro'.
 Activate the conda environment by typing:
-`conda activate hydrology`
+`conda activate hydro`

 Next, to use the variable inspector extension for Jupyter Lab, type the following command in your terminal: `jupyter labextension install @lckr/jupyterlab_variableinspector`.
 This will allow you to right-click on cells (open variable inspector) and visually explore variables.